 10 And the Lord said, “What have you done?
 The voice of your brother’s blood is crying to me from the ground.
 11 And now you are cursed…

 In verse one of Genesis nine, the Creator blesses Noah and his sons, which includes Ham.
 Later in chapter nine after the incident, Ham is left out of a specific blessing and does not receive one with Japheth and Shem.
 It does say, Canaan was to be a slave to all his brothers.
-We will discover that Canaan has been a slave to some of Ham’s descendants.
-Whether castration or incest by rape, both are heavy accusations.
-Castration is difficult to accept without further evidence and a motive.
-From the context and his response, a sexual act of some kind, was undeniably inflicted on Noah.
+We will discover that Canaan has tragically been a slave to some of Ham’s own descendants.
+Whether castration or incest by rape, both are extremely heavy accusations.
+Castration is difficult to accept without further evidence and motive.
+From the context and his response, a sexual act or trick of some kind, was undeniably inflicted on Noah [refer Chapter XXII Alpha & Omega].

 Sadly, this is the only explanation that would warrant such a devastating curse as the one put upon Canaan.
 If Canaan was conceived in incest, it is a peculiar parallelism indeed to then have possibly committed a similar transgression himself.

-Haplogroup L0 – oldest and original haplogroup on the human mtDNA tree.
-L0 supposedly arose one hundred and fifty thousand years ago in eastern Africa where the alleged oldest fossils of anatomically modern humans have been found.
-These facts are open to debate.
+Haplogroup L0 – oldest and original Haplogroup on the human mtDNA phylogenetic tree.
+L0 supposedly arose ‘one hundred and fifty thousand years ago in eastern Africa’ where the alleged oldest fossils of anatomically modern humans have been found.
+These facts are open to debate, for the oldest fossils discovered are no where near that age.
 L0a arose later, associated with the southeastern part of the African continent.
+Discovered more recently though is L00, which predates Haplogroup Lo.
+L0 equates to the original Homo sapiens, a mitochondrial Eve of science, also known as the biblical Eve [refer Chapter I Noah Antecessor Nulla and Chapter XXII Alpha & Omega].

 Haplogroup L1 – one of the oldest branches of the maternal family tree is a daughter of mitochondrial Eve and sister to L0.
 Frequently found in western and central sub-Saharan Africa, though seldom appears in eastern or southern Africa.
 L1 gave rise to the branches L2 to L6.

-L2 – a direct descendant of mitochondrial Eve.
-It is currently found in a third of sub-Saharan Africans and its subgroup L2a is the most common mtDNA haplogroup among African Americans.
+L2 – direct descendant of mitochondrial Eve.
+It is currently found in a third of sub-Saharan Africans and its subgroup L2a is the most common mtDNA Haplogroup among African Americans.

-Haplogroup L3 – not associated with Ham’s descendants but is a daughter of mitochondrial Eve, and the ancestor of all the non-African haplogroups in the world today.
+Haplogroup L3 – not associated just with Ham’s descendants, another daughter of mitochondrial Eve; it is the ancestor of all the non-African Haplogroups in the world today.

 Haplogroup M – Subgroup M1 ‘intrigues scientists with its presence in East Africa’ and another subgroup, M3, is native to India.

-Haplogroup N – from L3, N is one of the two major lineages with M, from which non-African haplogroups descend.
-Today, members of this haplogroup are found in many continents around the world.
+Haplogroup N – from L3, N is one of the two major lineages with M, from which non-African Haplogroups descend.
+Today, members of this Haplogroup are found in most continents around the world.

 Haplogroup R – both ancient and complex.
-Its members can be found all over the world.
-Originating in the Near East, members of haplogroup R are located in Africa and the Middle East.
+Its carriers are found all over the world.
+Hamitic members of super Haplogroup R are located in Africa and the Middle East.

-Haplogroup X – associated with Southwest Asia, is also found in Europe, North Africa, and the Near East.
+Haplogroup X – located globally, as well as North Africa, and the Near East.

 ‘Y DNA haplogroup A represents the oldest branch of the Y-chromosome phylogeny.
 Like haplogroup B, it only appears in Africa, with the highest frequency among… groups in Ethiopia and Sudan.

-Haplogroup E is one of the most branched, with many subhaplogroups described.
-E1 and E2 were described in Northeast Africa, and E3 shows a wide geographic distribution, with two main clades: E3a, present all around Africa and among African-Americans; and E3b, present in Western Europe, North Africa, and the Near East.
+Haplogroup E [M96] is one of the most branched, with many subhaplogroups described.
+E1 [P147] and E2 [M75] were described in… Africa, and [E1b1 (P2), formerly E3] shows a wide geographic distribution, with two main [sub-]clades: [E1b1a V38], present all around Africa and among African-Americans; and [E1b1b M215], present in Western Europe, North Africa, and the Near East.’

 The highest frequencies of haplogroup G appear in the Caucasus region; however it also shows significant frequencies in the Mediterranean areas and the Middle East.